Elmhurst respond to Scotland Consultation: “Scottish Energy Strategy: The future of energy in Scotland”

 We believe that by engaging local people and expertise, in the form of accredited Energy Assessors, into the energy debate, will we unlock the potential of energy and energy efficiency.
 Using local Energy professionals to begin the impartial journey towards making choices on their home or building, then the rewards will be greater.
 We understand that frameworks need to exist that the buildings subsequently have good quality energy efficient install; which can occur using existing quality assured schemes.
 But the fact that the advice in the first place is firstly independent and secondly is tailoured to the property and the occupant is the missing piece in the current system.
 We can help bridge this and enable the country to start to make good, smart decisions to reduce energy demand.

-Elmhurst welcome the consultation and we hope that our response starts a change towards strategically moving policy and action towards utilising the data that currently exists about homes and businesses and makes a clear path towards giving consumers independent advice, upon which to make the right choices.
+Elmhurst welcomes the consultation and we hope that our response starts a change towards strategically moving policy and action towards utilising the data that currently exists about homes and businesses and makes a clear path towards giving consumers independent advice, upon which to make the right choices.
 This will engage people with a process that at the moment is too confusing and not joined up enough.
-Through our comments we hope to bring the energy efficiency community together, so that families and businesses can properly engage and ultimately start to make their buildings warmer and more efficient.
+Through our comments, we hope to bring the energy efficiency community together, so that families and businesses can properly engage and ultimately start to make their buildings warmer and more efficient.

 Scotland Consultation – the deadline is 30th May 2017